leigler/network-interfacing/index.md

 - Preparing for crit

 ### Assignment
-- Enhancement, prepare presentation/documentation for next week.<br><br>For a full timeline, check out the [Enhancement Timeline](/enhancement#timeline)
+- Enhancement, prepare presentation/documentation for next week.<br>For a full timeline, check out the [Enhancement Timeline](/enhancement#timeline)

 ### Prompt
 Look at a photo you took over break, what networks are present in it?
 How are they present?
 Where do they converge?